Judge to rule Monday on American Apparel bankruptcy exit plan

-WILMINGTON, Del.
-(Reuters) - A U.S. judge will rule on Monday on a plan to bring teen retailer American Apparel out of bankruptcy under the control of hedge funds or give former chief executive Dov Charney a chance to finance a competing plan.
+WILMINGTON, Del., Jan 21 (Reuters) - A U.S. judge will rule on Monday on a plan to bring teen retailer American Apparel out of bankruptcy under the control of hedge funds or give former chief executive Dov Charney a chance to finance a competing plan.

 American Apparel Inc filed for bankruptcy in October and last month Charney and two investment funds presented a competing takeover plan that was rejected by the company’s board.